TEG-15

-The TEG-15 is a model of light rail vehicle manufactured by Bombardier Transportation for the Guadalajara light rail system.
+The TEG-15 is a model of light rail vehicle manufactured by Bombardier Transportation for the Sistema de Tren Eléctrico Urbano.
 Twelve other firms competed for the Guadalajara contract.
 The contract was awarded in late 2015, and was completed in approximately two years.

 Design

 The vehicles are 29.56 m long, and designed with a top speed of 80 kph.

 The vehicles were designed with seats for 40 passengers, and a maximum capacity of 250 individuals.

 Operational history

 The first two vehicle set was delivered in March 2017.
 The final of the twelve was delivered in early November 2017.